jyhong836/MatExManager/README.md

 ### ModelProvider

-This class implement two methods inside: `getModelNames` and `getModelByName`.
+This class implement two methods inside: `getNames` and `getModelByName`.
+Practically, you need to create a subclass of `ModelProvider` and implement all abstract methods.
 You can modify the file, [ModelProvider.m](/ModelProvider.m), to add your own models.

 #### Example
 We want to provide a model who uses SVM as classifier, process data into RBF-kernel matrix.